Best Diet for Budgerigar (Parakeet) (2026 Guide)

 Budgerigar (Parakeet) Nutritional Profile

 Every Budgerigar (Parakeet) has nutritional demands driven by its Small (6-8 inches, 25-35 grams) build, friendly energy, and expected 5-10 years (up to 15 with excellent care) lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Budgerigar (Parakeet)'s compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Budgerigar (Parakeet) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Budgerigar (Parakeet) to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Budgerigar (Parakeet)